parrottizing/nano_banana_bot/docs/api.md

 **Behavior:**
 1. Sets user state to `create_photo / awaiting_photo_input`
-2. Logs button click
+2. Checks if user should see image count selection prompt
-3. Displays prompt with balance info
+3. Displays prompt with balance info and current image count

 ---